openequella/openequella.github.io/tutorials/reporting/SchemaDesign.md

-## EQUELLA schema *design*
+## openEQUELLA schema *design*

-Looking at the EQUELLA database schema can make someone who has to write queries against it shake their head and say "This doesn't make sense, why was it designed like this?".
+Looking at the openEQUELLA database schema can make someone who has to write queries against it shake their head and say "This doesn't make sense, why was it designed like this?".

-The short answer is that the EQUELLA schema *wasn't actually designed.* At least not in the form that you see from the SQL perspective!
+The short answer is that the openEQUELLA schema *wasn't actually designed.* At least not in the form that you see from the SQL perspective!

 The database schema is generated automatically from an Object Relation Mapping library